SAP-samples/teched2023-AD261/exercises/ex3/README.md

 1. Navigate to SAP Cloud ALM UI and select the feature created and click on Edit.
 </br><img width="322" alt="image" src="images/ALM-Features-Edit.png">

 2. Edit the feature and click on Assign under Transport.
+Choose the Transport Request with description that contains your user as suffix, “Teched Demo Transport for AD261-XXX ”.
 </br><img width="322" alt="image" src="images/ALM-edit-feature.png">

 3. Select the transport request and Assign